getsentry/devservices/README.md

 # devservices

 A standalone cli tool used to manage dependencies for services.
-It simplifies the process of starting, stopping, and managing services for development purposes.
+It simplifies the process of bringing up, bringing down, and managing services for development purposes.

 ## Overview